A case for Case A: detailed look at binary black hole formation through stable mass transfer: Stable mass transfer across metallicity

 In the previous section, we described the formation of BBH mergers in the \posydon simulations at $10^{-4}\Zsun$.
 However, the majority of star formation across cosmic time does not occur at $Z=10^{-4}\Zsun$, but at higher metallicities.
 Figure \ref{fig:CO-HMS_RLO_metallicity} shows the \COHMSRLO grid for $Z=10^{-3}\Zsun$, 0.1\Zsun, and 0.2\Zsun for $\Mdonor=33.9\Msun$, which is the same \Mdonor as the middle panel in Figure \ref{fig:example_Mdonor}.
 This donor mass is one of the few masses at which the SMT channel can still produce a BBH merger at $0.2\Zsun$ (See Section \ref{subsec:properties}).

 As metallicity increases from $10^{-3}$ to $0.2\Zsun$, the parameter space in which the grid models can lead to a BBH merger within the Hubble time shrinks, and completely disappears above $0.2\Zsun$.
-This is the main reason for the SMT channel being restricted to $Z\leq 0.2\Zsun$.
+This is the main reason for the SMT channel being restricted to $Z\leq 0.2\Zsun$, and is a result of increased orbital widening from stellar winds as metallicity increases.
 The metallicity dependence affects the final orbital periods and final masses of the BHs.
 The increased stellar winds at higher metallicities leads to additional orbital widening during the \COHMSRLO grid and prevent the remaining star during this phase from forming of BH due to the increased mass loss.
 At $\Mdonor=33.88\Msun$, the final BH masses remain sufficiently massive to enable mergers at $0.1\Zsun$ and $0.2\Zsun$, though the parameter space decreases drastically.
 The parameter space of the binaries entering the \COHMSRLO grid does not change significantly with metallicity.
 The only change is the minimum STAR+BH period, which shifts towards longer periods with increasing metallicity.
 This is a consequence of additional orbital widening before the first supernova due to stellar winds and increased stellar radii at ZAMS, preventing stable interactions at the tightest orbital configurations.
 As a result, the short-period SMT-to-BBH-merger models at $P\sim1.8$ days and $0.1\Zsun$, marked in light blue in the middle panel of Figure \ref{fig:CO-HMS_RLO_metallicity}, are not populated by STAR+BH systems (grayscale and dots).
 However, this effect is minor compared to the shrinkage of parameter space in the \COHMSRLO grid due to stellar wind mass loss.

 At donor masses more massive than $\Mdonor=33.9\Msun$, stellar winds have a stronger effect and cause more orbital widening before and after the first supernova.
 As a result, the SMT-to-BBH-merger region in the \COHMSRLO grid already disappears at $0.1\Zsun$, preventing BBH mergers from forming through SMT at higher metallicities.
 A similar effect occurs at donor masses below $33.9\Msun$, where the SMT-to-BBH-merger region in the \COHMSRLO grid is eliminated with increasing metallicity.
 Although these lower-mass stars experience weaker stellar winds, the increased mass loss and orbital widening compared to lower metallicities, nonetheless, lead to the formation of less massive and wider BBH systems.
 Gravitational wave emission is insufficient to merge these systems within the Hubble time.
 This implies that the BBH mergers from the SMT channel have a minimum and maximum BH mass that is determined by the stellar wind mass loss in the \COHMSRLO grid (see Section \ref{subsec:properties}), although this can be further restricted by the supernova remnant mass prescription linking the final core masses to BH masses (See Appendix \ref{app:other_SN_prescriptions} for other prescriptions).